rowyio/firebase-extensions/auth-firestore-user-document/README.md

 * **createUserDocument:** A function triggered by a user creation event in Firebase Authentication that creates the user document in Firestore.

+* **deleteUserDocument:** A function triggered by a user deletion event in Firebase Authentication that deletes the user document in Firestore if the instance is configured to do so.

-* **backfillExistingUsers:** A function that runs after the extension is installed that creates user documents for all existing users if the backfill option is enabled.
+* **backfillExistingUsers:** A function triggered right after the extension installation is complete that creates user documents for already existing users if the instance is configured to do so.